 The Director shall make an independent recommendation and forward the accumulated promotional related materials to the College Dean.
 All supporting documentation considered at the School level shall be forwarded.

-The criteria for promotion to each rank are included .
+The criteria for promotion to each rank are included on pages 26-39 of this document.
 These criteria are not to be taken as inflexible rules, but are to serve as guidelines for the School's review.
 Additionally, while years in rank are indicated within the guidelines, performance rather than time in rank shall be the primary determinant for all promotional decisions.

 Promotion from Assistant Professor to Associate Professor will be granted if the faculty member has successfully met the School, College, and University criteria as outlined in the appropriate documents.

 Promotion from Associate Professor to Professor is based on established School, College, and University criteria.
 Associate Professors are never required to apply for promotion.
 Since there is no rank above that of Professor in the academic community, promotion to this rank must be made with greatest care and consideration.
 The rank is not a designation of long service, but is a recognition of superior achievement with every expectation of continuing contribution to the university.
+For details on criteria related to teaching, research, and service that are considered for promotion to professor see page 25-39, of this document.

 Non-tenure track faculty are eligible for promotion based on established School, College, and University criteria with the inclusion of the School Personnel Committee as the first level of review.
 Non-tenure track faculty are primarily evaluated on excellence in teaching as well as service contributions.
+For details on promotion criteria considered for teaching and service see pages 26-29 and pages 36-39, of this document.

 C. Tenure review